seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

 Now that the Fragment Store contains the whole annotation tree, we want to traverse the genes and extract the genomic ranges they span.
 In the annotation tree, genes are (the only) children of the root node.
 To efficiently retrieve the genes that overlap read alignments later, we want to use interval trees, one for each contig.
-To construct an interval tree, we first need to collect :dox:`IntervalAndCargo` objects in a string and pass them to :dox:`IntervalTree#createIntervalTree createIntervalTree`.
+To construct an interval tree, we first need to collect :dox:`IntervalAndCargo` objects in a string and pass them to :dox:`IntervalTree#createIntervalTree`.
 See the interval tree demo in ``core/demos/interval_tree.cpp`` for more details.
 As cargo we use the gene's annotation id to later retrieve all gene specific information.
 The strings of ``IntervalAndCargo`` objects should be grouped by ``contigId`` and stored in an (outer) string of strings.
 For the sake of simplicity we don't differ between genes on the forward or reverse strand and instead always consider the corresponding intervals on the forward strand.

 To define this string of strings of ``IntervalAndCargo`` objects, we first need to determine the types used to represent an annotation.
-All annotations are stored in the :dox:`FragmentStore::annotationStore annotationStore` which is a Fragment Store member and whose type is :dox:`FragmentStore::TAnnotationStore TAnnotationStore`.
+All annotations are stored in the :dox:`FragmentStore::annotationStore` which is a Fragment Store member and whose type is :dox:`FragmentStore::TAnnotationStore`.
 The value type of the annotation store is the class :dox:`AnnotationStoreElement`.
-Its member typedefs :dox:`AnnotationStoreElement::TPos TPos` and :dox:`AnnotationStoreElement::TId TId` define the types it uses to represent a genomic position or the annotation or contig id:
+Its member typedefs :dox:`AnnotationStoreElement::TPos` and :dox:`AnnotationStoreElement::TId` define the types it uses to represent a genomic position or the annotation or contig id:

 .. code-block:: cpp